techidaily/site-discover-docs/source/_posts/guide-access-and-set-up-your-printer-via-windows-control-panel-with-tips-by-yl-software.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://remote-screen-capture.techidaily.com/new-in-2024-virtual-ventures-cutting-edge-business-strategy-gaming-review/"><u>[New] In 2024, Virtual Ventures Cutting-Edge Business Strategy Gaming Review</u></a></li>
-<li><a href="https://instagram-videos.techidaily.com/new-quickly-add-speech-overlays-to-your-instagram-posts-for-2024/"><u>[New] Quickly Add Speech Overlays to Your Instagram Posts for 2024</u></a></li>
-<li><a href="https://youtube-zero.techidaily.com/ed-2024-approved-liberty-of-youtube-download-customizable-video-themes/"><u>[Updated] 2024 Approved Liberty of YouTube Download Customizable Video Themes</u></a></li>
-<li><a href="https://activate-lock.techidaily.com/3-effective-ways-to-bypass-activation-lock-from-iphone-13-pro-by-drfone-ios/"><u>3 Effective Ways to Bypass Activation Lock from iPhone 13 Pro</u></a></li>
+<li><a href="https://youtube-docs.techidaily.com/024-approved-unlocking-creative-potential-embedding-online-videos-in-slideshows/"><u>[New] 2024 Approved Unlocking Creative Potential Embedding Online Videos in Slideshows</u></a></li>
+<li><a href="https://youtube-docs.techidaily.com/ssential-10-history-youtube-feeds-for-learners-for-2024/"><u>[New] Essential 10 History YouTube Feeds For Learners for 2024</u></a></li>
-<li><a href="https://location-fake.techidaily.com/3-ways-to-change-location-on-facebook-marketplace-for-zte-nubia-z60-ultra-drfone-by-drfone-virtual-android/"><u>3 Ways to Change Location on Facebook Marketplace for ZTE Nubia Z60 Ultra | Dr.fone</u></a></li>
+<li><a href="https://fake-location.techidaily.com/how-to-stop-google-chrome-from-tracking-your-location-on-itel-a60-drfone-by-drfone-virtual-android/"><u>How to Stop Google Chrome from Tracking Your Location On Itel A60? | Dr.fone</u></a></li>
-<li><a href="https://tech-savvy.techidaily.com/analyzing-the-upgrade-dilemma-iphone-14-vs-iphone-16-pro-explained-zdnet/"><u>Analyzing the Upgrade Dilemma: IPhone 14 Vs. IPhone 16 Pro Explained | ZDNet</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/in-2024-how-to-use-allshare-cast-to-turn-on-screen-mirroring-on-asus-rog-phone-8-drfone-by-drfone-android/"><u>In 2024, How To Use Allshare Cast To Turn On Screen Mirroring On Asus ROG Phone 8 | Dr.fone</u></a></li>
+<li><a href="https://discover-docs.techidaily.com/post-update-display-issues-why-your-screen-wont-show-anything-with-a-new-graphics-driver/"><u>Post-Update Display Issues - Why Your Screen Won't Show Anything with a New Graphics Driver</u></a></li>
+<li><a href="https://technical-tips.techidaily.com/sequencing-the-adventures-of-superman-the-perfect-watch-order-for-fans/"><u>Sequencing the Adventures of Superman: The Perfect Watch Order for Fans</u></a></li>
-<li><a href="https://discover-docs.techidaily.com/customizing-visual-settings-through-the-control-panel-a-guide-from-yl-software/"><u>Customizing Visual Settings Through the Control Panel: A Guide From YL Software</u></a></li>
+<li><a href="https://discover-docs.techidaily.com/setting-up-your-home-network-a-step-by-step-guide-through-control-panel-ultimate-tips-from-yl-computing/"><u>Setting Up Your Home Network: A Step-by-Step Guide Through Control Panel - Ultimate Tips From YL Computing</u></a></li>
-<li><a href="https://discover-docs.techidaily.com/identifying-top-tier-blockchain-initiatives-insights-from-yl-computing-and-yl-software/"><u>Identifying Top-Tier Blockchain Initiatives: Insights From YL Computing & YL Software</u></a></li>
+<li><a href="https://discover-docs.techidaily.com/step-by-step-guide-updating-your-pcs-bios-with-yl-computing-and-yl-software/"><u>Step-by-Step Guide: Updating Your PC's BIOS with YL Computing & YL Software</u></a></li>
-<li><a href="https://win11-tips.techidaily.com/is-your-system-up-to-date-for-windows-11-installation/"><u>Is Your System up to Date for Windows 11 Installation?</u></a></li>
+<li><a href="https://techtrends.techidaily.com/the-ultimate-list-of-2024s-most-popular-news-curators/"><u>The Ultimate List of 2024'S Most Popular News Curators</u></a></li>
-<li><a href="https://discover-docs.techidaily.com/solving-non-responsive-keyboard-issues-with-tips-from-yl-software-experts/"><u>Solving Non-Responsive Keyboard Issues with Tips From YL Software Experts</u></a></li>
+<li><a href="https://discover-docs.techidaily.com/troubleshooting-non-functional-usb-connections-tips-and-techniques-by-yl-software-specialists/"><u>Troubleshooting Non-Functional USB Connections: Tips and Techniques by YL Software Specialists</u></a></li>
-<li><a href="https://discover-docs.techidaily.com/top-strategies-for-identifying-and-fixing-graphics-card-problems-expert-tips-from-yl-computing/"><u>Top Strategies for Identifying & Fixing Graphics Card Problems: Expert Tips From YL Computing</u></a></li>
-<li><a href="https://discover-docs.techidaily.com/top-strategies-for-safeguarding-your-digital-coins-insights-from-yl-computings-expertise/"><u>Top Strategies for Safeguarding Your Digital Coins: Insights From YL Computing's Expertise</u></a></li>
-<li><a href="https://win11-tips.techidaily.com/transitioning-your-onedrive-to-a-desired-spot-on-win10/"><u>Transitioning Your OneDrive to a Desired Spot on Win10</u></a></li>
-<li><a href="https://discover-docs.techidaily.com/ultimate-collection-of-bmw-symbol-hd-visuals-for-your-screen-professional-background-images-and-photography-engineered-by-yl-computing/"><u>Ultimate Collection of BMW Symbol HD Visuals for Your Screen: Professional Background Images and Photography – Engineered by YL Computing</u></a></li>
-<li><a href="https://discover-docs.techidaily.com/ultimate-pulp-fiction-collection-full-hd-wallpapers-backgrounds-and-images-for-dynamic-displays-curated-by-yl-computing/"><u>Ultimate Pulp Fiction Collection: Full HD Wallpapers, Backgrounds and Images for Dynamic Displays - Curated by YL Computing</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/unveiling-the-excellence-detailed-look-at-the-microsoft-surface-laptop-4/"><u>Unveiling the Excellence: Detailed Look at the Microsoft Surface Laptop 4</u></a></li>
 </ul></div>